tonethar/IGME-330-Master/notes/vue-1.md

 1. show binding (2 way reactivity) to `data.message` in Vue Devtools console
 1. we can also access in console through `app.message`
 1. the `data` object is a "single source of truth" in that it always reflects the true value
+1. Take a look in the web inspector and see what the DOM looks like.
+Then do a "view source" and compare

 #### Summary
 - Create a new `Vue()` instance